PostHog/posthog.com/contents/blog/making-something-people-want.md

 As soon as we had decided to build PostHog, our next phase was to see if anyone would use it.

-Before launching on HackerNews, we focussed on this loop:
+Before launching on HackerNews, we focused on this loop:

 1. Find someone who is interested in what we working on